 |District:||1 - Denny Barney|

-The San Tan West Area Drainage Master Study (ADMS) officially started June 20, 2012 and will be complete by November 2013.
+The San Tan West Area Drainage Master Study (ADMS) officially started June 20, 2012 and was completed in November 2013.
 The boundary of the study area is the East Maricopa Floodway on the west, Sonoqui Wash on the north and east, and Hunt Highway on the south.
-The study area will include the contributing watershed in Pinal County.
+The study area included the contributing watershed in Pinal County.
 The focus of the study is to collect and compile information on drainage and flooding problems, develop a detailed existing conditions hydrology (water flow) model using an advanced computer modeling technique called FLO-2D, and to prepare a flood hazard assessment for the area.
 The data collection and geomorphic (landform) assessment efforts are nearing completion, and the hydrology modeling work is underway.
-Preliminary results from the hydrology model should be available by March 2013.
-A public meeting will occur in April or early May 2013.

 The upper watershed south of Hunt Highway is mostly undeveloped but there are some low-density residential developments located in the mile strip on the south side of the highway east of Power Road.
 The north/south roadways in these developments become the primary routes for flood flows during storm events.
 Runoff east of Power Road is channeled through and around a new development into retention basins along the south side of Hunt Highway.
 Storm flows in this area overtop Hunt Highway and create flooding problems along and north of Hunt Highway.
 At Power Road, there is an existing 17-lot subdivision to the west on Gila River Indian Community land south of Hunt Highway.
 An old existing dike running parallel to Hunt Highway south of this development was put in place by farmers many years ago to protect farmlands north of Hunt Highway.
 The dike is not an engineered structure, and historical information indicates that it was maintained by the farmers at one time, but maintenance has lapsed as more farmers sell their land to residential developers.